learn-co-curriculum/dsc-testing-for-trends-lab/README.md

 ```

-Though the variation in standard deviation is small, the mean is clearly increasing with time and thus, this is not a stationary series.
+Though the variation in standard deviation is small, the mean is increasing with time and thus, this is not a stationary series.

 ## Dickey-Fuller Test